 Scottish Welfare Fund awards tend to go to applicants living in more deprived areas of Scotland.
 Around one in five people in Scotland live in the 20% most deprived areas in Scotland, as defined by the Scottish Index of Multiple Deprivation (SIMD).
-However, in the latest quarter around half of Community Care Grants (51%) and Crisis Grants (50%) were awarded to applicants living in these areas.
+In the latest quarter, around half of Community Care Grants and Crisis Grants (52% and 51% respectively) were awarded to applicants living in these areas.
 In comparison, around 2% of Community Care Grants and 3% of Crisis Grants were awarded to applicants from the 20% least deprived areas (Table 36, Table 37, Chart 12).